The Melbourne Conservatorium of Music offers a range of graduate programs in music, and pathway programs to graduate study in music.

 Delivered through an industry partnership with the Melbourne Symphony Orchestra (MSO), the Master of Music (Orchestral Performance) is the first and only course of its kind in the Asia-Pacific region offering elite-level training for aspiring orchestral musicians.
 Hear from MSO Managing Director Sophie Galaise, and Director of the Melbourne Conservatorium of Music, Professor Gary McPherson, about this exciting new program.

 Master of Music Therapy graduate (2011) Priscilla Pek shares the importance of music in her life and how it is much more than just simple entertainment.
 She discusses how Music Therapy helps sick children through creativity to make choices, have control of their environment again and socialise with other children.

 Master of Music (Performance Teaching)

 The Master of Music (Performance Teaching) prepares graduates in Western classical and contemporary music for careers as performer-teachers.
 Hear from some of our students about their experiences studying the Master of Music (Performance Teaching), and from Ian Godfrey, the course coordinator about the two specialist streams offered in the program: Instrumental and Studio.

 Graduate Research Degrees

 The Master of Music and PhD are higher-level degrees which provide research training.
-At the MCM, these can involve working towards practice-based outcomes – such as a performance recital or folio of composition works – partial practice-based outcomes with a thesis component, or the completion of a dissertation, depending on the area of specialisation.
+At the Conservatorium, these can involve working towards practice-based outcomes – such as a performance recital or folio of composition works – partial practice-based outcomes with a thesis component, or the completion of a dissertation, depending on the area of specialisation.
 Entry to these programs requires completion of a Bachelor of Music (Honours) or equivalent.